QDROs in California

 How to file a QDRO in California

-When couples can't agree, they hire mediators or attorneys to help.
-Some can do this work independently, but others must hire actuaries or other financial professionals to help them.
+If spouses can't agree, they can hire mediators or attorneys to help.
+Some can do this work independently; others must hire actuaries or other financial professionals to help them.

 How long does it take to get funds?